humailmajid/Project2/read.md

 # git repo
-this is my remote git repo
+this is my remote git repo.